 Clarkston Area Schools

-Clarkston Humanities (12 Credits)
+Clarkston Liberal Arts (12 Credits)

 COM 200, Intro to Human Communication, 3 credits - Social Sciences.
 Introduction to the discipline of Human Communication, touching on all skills and objectives of the Communication Program.
 Students gain tools needed to become competent communicators and to critically evaluate the communication messages of others.